pingcap/docs-dm/en/deploy-a-dm-cluster-using-ansible.md

 >
 > If `relay_binlog_name` is not specified, DM-worker pulls the binlog starting from the earliest existing binlog file of the upstream MySQL or MariaDB by default.
 In this event, it may take a significant amount of time to retrieve all of the binlog files.
 In v1.0.2 and later versions, DM defaults to pulling the binlog starting from the latest file.

-### Enable the relay log GTID replication mode
+### Enable the relay log GTID migration mode

 In a DM cluster, the relay log processing unit of DM-worker communicates with the upstream MySQL or MariaDB to pull its binlog to the local file system.

-You can enable the relay log GTID replication mode by configuring the following items.
+You can enable the relay log GTID migration mode by configuring the following items.
 Currently, DM supports MySQL GTID and MariaDB GTID.

 - `enable_gtid`: to enable the GTID mode.
-This helps improve the handling of replication topology changes, such as a switch between primary and secondary
+This helps improve the handling of migration topology changes, such as a switch between primary and secondary
 - `relay_binlog_gtid`: to specify the position where DM-worker starts to pull the corresponding upstream MySQL or MariaDB binlog

 ```yaml